ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 }
 ```

-For this configuration please define the section of the internal storage that will be used for data, by defining these parameters in your app.config file: internal_base_address and internal_size.
+For this configuration, please define the section of the internal storage that will be used for data, by defining these parameters in your `app.config` file: `internal_base_address` and `internal_size`.
 If not defined, the storage will start in the first sector immediately after the end of the application.
 This can reduce the ability to update the application with a bigger one.

-### TDB_External
+#### TDB_External

 ![External](./TDB_External.jpg)

-TDB_EXTERNAL uses a TDBStore in the internal flash for security rollback protection and a TDBStore on the external flash for the data.
-This configuration all kvstore C API calls are mapped to work with the SecureStore class and this class will handle the use of the two TDBStores.
-Unless configured differently the external TDBStore will work on top of the default block device, while the internal TDBStore will work with the FlashIAPBlockdevice.
+`TDB_EXTERNAL` uses a TDBStore in the internal flash for security rollback protection and a TDBStore on the external flash for the data.

+In this configuration, all KVStore C API calls are mapped to work with the SecureStore class.
+This class handles the use of the two TDBStores.
+Unless configured differently, the external TDBStore will work on top of the default block device, and the internal TDBStore will work with the FlashIAPBlockdevice.

-The external TDBStore block device can be set to any of the following block devices.
-SPIF, QSPIF, DATAFASH and SD.
+You can set the external TDBStore block device to any of the following block devices: SPIF, QSPIF, DATAFASH and SD.

-This configuration can be enabled by setting storage_type in storage mbed_lib.json to TDB_EXTERNAL.
+You can enable this configuration by setting `storage_type` to `TDB_EXTERNAL` in `storage mbed_lib.json`.

-Below is the TDB_EXTERNAL configuration mbed_lib.json
+Below is the `TDB_EXTERNAL` configuration in `mbed_lib.json`:

 ```
 {